grames02/first_one/README.md

 I believe that is all I needed for the current deliverable.
 For reference to my code, I'll add in the files to my repository, they will all be marked "React Pt 2".

 # Startup Service
+This one was fairly challenging at first.
+I worked on it late into the night on Saturday, and most of today (Sunday).
+The main challenge I had was connecting the third-party app I wanted.
+Eventually I determined I'd just use the same one Simon did (the quote one.)
+I believe I did it correctly.
+The other main part was configuring my backend.
+I copied off of Simon, and made changes based on what I'll need to connect.
+Those main things being votes for individual artists & users/passwords.
+For now, it's just using system memory.
+I'm looking forward to the next deliverable to get the database all working.